sirimykland/dotfiles/README.md

 # Dotfiles

-Git repo for my dotfiles, for distribution to all my Linux devices.
+Git repo for my dotfiles, easy setup on new devices.

 zsh coming soon.